|Position:||Graduate Assistant Coach|

 Smith also helped coach ACU’s special teams and served as an area and position recruiter for the Wildcats.
 Smith recruited and coached freshman of the year and first-team all-conference cornerback Jabari Butler out of Bishop Gorman High School (Las Vegas, Nev.).

 Smith also has basketball coaching experience, as he served as an assistant coach for Abilene Christian High School’s varsity team from 2011 to 2013, helping the team to the 2012 state title.
-Smith earned his bachelor’s degree in psychology from Abilene Christian in 2012 and graduated from Holdrege High School (Nebraska) in 2008.
+Smith earned his bachelor’s degree in psychology from Abilene Christian in 2012 and graduated from Holdrege (Neb.)
+High School in 2008.

-He is married to Desiree (Feria) Smith.
+Smith is married to Desiree Feria.